Wowiee3/PMA-notes/(LAB) Part 1.md

 Once I saved this, I opened it in pestudio.
 Here you can see the URLDownloadToFile being imported.
 In the initial binary, it was there as a string instead of an import.
 So this is the downloader part of the malware.

 # Lab 3-1
+Analyze the malware found in the file Lab03-01.exe using basic dynamic analy- sis tools.
+## Questions
+1. What are this malware’s imports and strings?
+Opened the file in pestudio.
+Only DLL is kernel32.dll, and one import which is ExitProcess.
+Notable strings are www[.]practicalmalwareanalysis[.]com, vmx32to64.exe, and some file paths.

+2. What are the malware’s host-based indicators?
+3. Are there any useful network-based signatures for this malware?
+If so, what are they?

+# Lab 3-2
+Analyze the malware found in the file Lab03-02.dll using basic dynamic analy- sis tools.
+## Questions
+1. How can you get this malware to install itself?
+2. How would you get this malware to run after installation?
+3. How can you find the process under which this malware is running?
+4. Which filters could you set in order to use procmon to glean information?
+5. What are the malware’s host-based indicators?
+6. Are there any useful network-based signatures for this malware?